Richard Hedreen: Art collector

 On March 13, 2024, Seattle University announced that Hedreen would be donating his entire art collection, valued at $300 million, and twenty-five million dollars to the university to create the Seattle University Museum of Art.

 The gift is considered to be the largest gift of art ever made to a university, the largest gift in Seattle University's history, and one of the largest gifts ever made to a university in the United States.
-The Hedreen Collection consists of more than 200 pieces of art, including paintings, sculptures, etchings, and photographs by Berenice Abbott, Élisabeth Vigée Le Brun, Henri Cartier-Bresson, Cecily Brown,Willem de Kooning, Lucien Freud, Thomas Gainsborough, Robert Indiana, Rashid Johnson, Roy Lichtenstein, Jan Lievens, Irving Penn, Jacopo da Pontormo, Robert Rauschenberg, Amy Sherald, Louis Stettner, Titian, Andy Warhol, Anna Weyant, and others.
+The Hedreen Collection consists of more than 300 pieces of art, including paintings, sculptures, etchings, and photographs by Berenice Abbott, Élisabeth Vigée Le Brun, Henri Cartier-Bresson, Cecily Brown,Willem de Kooning, Lucian Freud, Thomas Gainsborough, Robert Indiana, Rashid Johnson, Roy Lichtenstein, Jan Lievens, Irving Penn, Jacopo da Pontormo, Robert Rauschenberg, Amy Sherald, Louis Stettner, Titian, Andy Warhol, Anna Weyant, and others.
 His gift made in honor of his late wife, Elizabeth "Betty" Ann (Petri) Hedreen (1936–2022), a Seattle University alumna who fought multiple sclerosis for fifty-five years, and to acknowledge the Jesuits in the arts.

+In 2026 it was announced that a group of works from the Hedreen collection, selected in consultation with Seattle University, would be sold at five auctions by Sotheby's, New York, in November 2026 and February 2027.
+The works consigned for auction included a Mater Dolorosa by Titian, Portrait of Sigismund Baldinger by Georg Pencz, The Sacrifice of Isaac by Bartolomeo Cavarozzi, The Birth of Venus by Gaetano Gandolfi, and Reflections on “Painter and Model” by Roy Lichtenstein.